postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Private API List" src="https://assets.postman.com/postman-docs/v10/private-api-network-list-v10.jpg"/>

 To review information about an element, select it from the list.
 You can view the element's description and the editors who have worked on it.
-For workspaces, you can view all of the collections and APIs that reside in them.
+For workspaces, you can view all of the collections and APIs inside them.
 For collections, you can view available documentation.
 For APIs, you can view definitions and associated collections.

 To watch a workspace, collection, or API and get notified about any changes, select **Watch** in the upper right corner.